pauldennis2/sam-summarizer/pitch.md

 ### Defining Success

 The solution will be evaluated on both qualitative and technical performance metrics.
-Targets may include:
+Targets include:

-Summarization Accuracy: Achieve an average ROUGE score — which measures how well a machine-generated summary matches a human-written one — of 0.45 or higher on the SAMSum test set.
+ - Summarization Accuracy: Achieve an average ROUGE score — which measures how well a machine-generated summary matches a human-written one — of 0.45 or higher on the SAMSum test set.

-Engagement Lift: Improve "message catch-up" rates by at least 15% for users who view automated summaries.

-Technical Performance: Deliver summaries in under 1.5 seconds per conversation on standard hardware, with GPU acceleration optional but not required.
+ - Technical Performance: Deliver summaries in under 1.5 seconds per conversation on standard hardware, with GPU acceleration optional but not required.

-User Feedback: "Positive ratings" from at least 70% of surveyed users regarding usefulness, clarity, and trust in the summaries.
+ - User Feedback: "Positive ratings" from at least 70% of surveyed users regarding usefulness, clarity, and trust in the summaries.

 These criteria aim to balance model quality with system responsiveness and user adoption.
 We’ll refine specific thresholds based on pilot data and platform constraints.